ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_3/README.md

   // change the brightness for next time through the loop: brightness = brightness + fadeAmount;

+  // reverse the direction of the fading
+  // when brightest or dullest
-  // reverse the direction of the fading at the ends of the fade: if (brightness <= 0 || brightness >= 255) {
+  if (brightness <= 0 || brightness >= 255) {
     fadeAmount = -fadeAmount;
   }